aopal/sgt/_dm notes/Misc/npcs.md

 	- (dge-MAR) Half-orc, founder of the merchants of adventure and self-appointed mayor of Hope's Rock, not that they actually do anything much.
 Lives in one of the few fully wooden houses, build in a magically excavated cave on his own personal level of the upper street of Demon's Lane.
 Doesn't stop them complaining about how many steps they have to climb to leave their front door.
 Only gives the time of day to nobles and adventureres with particularly interesting stories
 	- LE
 - Vorqull
 	- (VORE-cull) Dragonborn, overseer of the farmers in Dragon's Gulch.
-Not inclined to use many words, but seems surprisingly content with his lot as effectively an imprisoned labourer
+Not inclined to use many words, but seems surprisingly content with her lot as effectively an imprisoned labourer
-	- Formerly a scribe in the courts of the kingdom of Frairus, now an escaped convict guilty of second degree murder.
-Came to Hope's Rock because he had no where else to run.
-Harbors some resentment at his imprisonment on the part of the merchants of adventure, but on the whole finds it vastly preferable to life on the run, as had been his existence for the 5 years before arriving in Hope's rock, about a year before the party did.
+	- true neutral, formerly a scribe in the courts of the kingdom of Frairus, now an escaped convict guilty of fraud, forgery, and being an accomplice to grand larceny.
+Came to Hope's Rock because she had no where else to run.
+Harbors some resentment at her imprisonment on the part of the merchants of adventure, but on the whole finds it vastly preferable to life on the run, as had been her existence for the 5 years before arriving in Hope's rock, about a year before the party did.
 - Sirvan
 	- (SEAR-vinn) Level 8 male human sorceror, Karlsan.
 Sort of the main recruiter for the Shattered God's Cult, the warm and reasonable face that's meant to draw people in.
 Hangs around the Giant's burrow to try and recruit newcomers before they can be scared off, as well as any of the poorer citizens of Hope's Rock that are desperate enough
 - Yesri